-There are currently two main resources/climate bond proposals moving through the Legislature - SB 867 (Allen) and AB 1567 (Garcia) - both proposing to spend approximately \$15 billion for various water, agriculture, flood protection, wildfire mitigation, open-space, parks, clean energy, and climate programs.
+As we have previously reported, there are currently two main resources/climate bond proposals moving through the Legislature - SB 867 (Allen) and AB 1567 (Garcia) - both proposing to spend approximately \$15 billion for various water, agriculture, flood protection, wildfire mitigation, open-space, parks, clean energy, and climate programs.
 Importantly, the bonds, at varying levels, contain money for storm water management projects, projects to reduce PFAS, water recycling & re-use projects and urban water conservation.
 The bonds also contain funding to address sea-level rise and protect coastal infrastructure, including transportation and port infrastructure.
-At some point, the bonds will have to be reconciled; not only the two proposals in the Legislature, but also with the Administration.
-It remains to be seen whether the Legislature and Governor will target the 2024 primary or general election ballot, the latter giving the parties more time to negotiate.
+C/CAG, through CASQA, has been advocating for increased stormwater funding in the final bond agreement.
+The resources/climate bond will not move forward this year, which means that it will not be on the March primary election ballot.
+The Legislature and Administration will look to reach an agreement by next summer to ensure the bond makes it on the November 2024 ballot.